Revised by Tyler Mayfield (7/24)

 3. Prophetic Messages of Hosea (4:1-14:9)

 The second section of the book consists entirely of prophetic messages that Hosea delivered.
-These messages are generally grouped into sections chronologically; chapters 4-8 likely reflect the earlier period of Hosea’s ministry, from the reign of Jeroboam II (died 746 B.C.E.) until the reign of Pekah (died 732 B.C.E.); chapters 9-12 reflect the time of peace following the Syro-Ephaimite war (735-732 B.C.E.); and chapters 13-14 reflect the last years of the northern kingdom, which was destroyed in 722 B.C.E.
-Chapters 4-11 present one subsection; chapters 12-14 a second subsection.
+These messages are generally grouped into sections chronologically; chapters 4-8 likely reflect the earlier period of Hosea’s ministry, from the reign of Jeroboam IIThe king of Israel (786-746) during a time when Israel increased in prosperity and power.
+More (died 746 BCE) until the reign of Pekah (died 732 BCE); chapters 9-12 reflect the time of peace following the Syro-Ephraimite war (735-732 BCE); and chapters 13-14 reflect the last years of the Northern KingdomThe Northern Kingdom consisted of ten of the twelve tribes of Israel and lasted for 200 years until it was destroyed by Assyria in 721 B.C.E.
+In the northern kingdom the kings were evil.
+Prophets like Elijah and Amos railed against them and their evildoing.
+More, which was destroyed in 722 BCE Chapters 4-11 present one subsection; chapters 12-14 a second subsection.

 A. The Lord’s Lawsuit against Israel (4:1-11:11)

-• Opening Summary of Hosea’s Proclamation (4:1-3)
+- Opening Summary of Hosea’s Proclamation (4:1-3)

-• An editor has placed a brief prophetic message at the beginning of the collection of Hosea’s messages, which serves as a summary of Hosea’s proclamation: “The Lord has an indictment [lawsuit] against the inhabitants of the land.”
+- An editor has placed a brief prophetic message at the beginning of the collection of Hosea’s messages, which serves as a summary of Hosea’s proclamation: “The Lord has an indictment [lawsuit] against the inhabitants of the land.”

-• Further Messages of Judgment (4:4-10:15)
+- Further Messages of Judgment (4:4-10:15)

-• This is a collection of prophetic messages of judgment sent by God through Hosea.
+- This is a collection of prophetic messages of judgment sent by God through Hosea.
 The messages highlight the corrupt and incompetent leadership of the priests and prophets, especially those who worship other gods alongside the Lord and who try to silence Hosea’s witness.
 Hosea also condemns the moral evil and political intrigues of the nation.

-• God the Loving Parent (11:1-11)
+- God the Loving Parent (11:1-11)

-• A tender, even heart-wrenching, message from God about the Lord’s love for the child Israel: “When Israel was a child, I loved him….[I]t was I who taught Ephraim to walk, I took them in my arms” (11:1, 3).
+- A tender, even heart-wrenching, message from God about the Lord’s love for the child Israel: “When Israel was a child, I loved him….[I]t was I who taught Ephraim to walk, I took them in my arms” (11:1, 3).
 God promises that on the other side of judgment, the relationship will continue: “How can I give you up, Ephraim?…I will not execute my fierce anger” (11:8-9).

-B. The Lord’s Lawsuit against Israel and Judah (11:12-14:19)
+B. The Lord’s Lawsuit against Israel and JudahJudah was the name of Jacob’s fourth son and one of the 12 tribes.
+More (11:12-14:19)

-• Messages of Judgment (11:12-13:16)
+- Messages of Judgment (11:12-13:16)

-• This is another collection of prophetic messages of judgment.
+- This is another collection of prophetic messages of judgment.
 The messages highlight the corrupt and wicked political leadership of Israel; they also include the announcement that God has a lawsuit with Judah.
 In addition to the condemnation of the nation’s leaders, the wealthy are condemned as are those who worship gods other than the Lord.

-• “Return…to the Lord your God,” says the prophet; “say to him, ‘Take away all guilt….Assyria shall not save us…we will say no more, “Our God,” to the work of our hands'” (14:1-3).
+- “Return…to the Lord your God,” says the prophet; “say to him, ‘Take away all guilt … .Assyria shall not save us…we will say no more, “Our God,” to the work of our hands’” (14:1-3).
 This call to repent has been placed here by an editor to serve as the closing summary of Hosea’s proclamation.

-• God the Faithful Gardener (14:5-9)
+- God the Faithful Gardener (14:5-9)

-• A hopeful message has been placed last in the book; it promises that God will make Israel blossom, take root, grow, be fragrant, and flourish.
+- A hopeful message has been placed last in the book; it promises that God will make Israel blossom, take root, grow, be fragrant, and flourish.